DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/detail-row-editing.md

 };
 ```

-## Detail Cell Content Form
+## Add the Edit Form

-It is a simple edit form.
-The `processValueChange` function handles changes in it's inputs.
-It also has 2 buttons to apply and cancel changes.
+Implement a component that renders an edit form with multiple text fields and Save and Cancel buttons.
+Each text field should execute the `processValueChange` function when the `onChange` event is raised.
+The buttons should execute the `applyChanges` and `cancelChanges` functions.

 ```jsx
 const DetailContent = ({ row, ...rest }) => {
   const {